vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - Can the localization project support translating files that are in different formats.
   JSON, properties file etc.
 - Terminology Section
+- Using - vs. _ in the translation file name
+- Translation file location